brandcm/Pan_3d_Genome/scripts/2_generate_3d_maps_and_comparisons/README.md

 This directory contains a subdirectory and scripts to generate 3d maps from FASTAs using Akita and compare the resulting contact maps.
 Scripts are described and listed below in the order they should be run.

-- the basenji subdirectory contains scripts to run Akita.
+- basenji/ contains scripts to run Akita.

 - akita_prediction_reference.py generates 3d predictions per chromosome for the reference sequence, panTro6, using Akita.
 This script has six arguments:<br>
 	>--windows, the path to windows file, formatted as a tab-separated two column file with the first column indicating the chromosome and the second column a comma-delimited list of 0-based window start coordinates<br><br>